apollo

 0

-THALIDOMIDE belongs to the group of medicines called immunomodulatory agents used to treat multiple myeloma.
-THALIDOMIDE is also used to treat and prevent symptoms of erythema nodosum leprosum (ENL) and as maintenance therapy for prevention and suppression of erythema nodosum leprosum recurrence.
+Thalidomide is used to treat multiple myeloma.
+Thalidomide is also used to treat and prevent symptoms of erythema nodosum leprosum (ENL) and as maintenance therapy for the prevention and suppression of erythema nodosum leprosum recurrence.
 Multiple myeloma is a type of cancer that affects a type of white blood cells called plasma cells.
 ENL is an immune-mediated inflammatory complication of leprosy.

-You are advised to take THALIDOMIDE for as long as your doctor has prescribed it for you, depending on your medical condition.
-In some cases, you may experience certain common side-effects such as constipation, dizziness, sleepiness, tiredness, tremor, dysaesthesia (abnormal sensation), low blood cell count, nausea, vomiting, swelling of hands and feet.
+You are advised to take Thalidomide for as long as your doctor has prescribed it for you, depending on your medical condition.
+In some cases, you may experience certain common side effects such as constipation, dizziness, sleepiness, tiredness, tremors, dysaesthesia (abnormal sensation), low blood cell count, nausea, vomiting, and swelling of hands and feet.
 Speak with your doctor if you experience any of these side effects persistently.

 Medicinal Benefits